 - 1. Support continued and protected funding for all 2011 Public Safety Realignment programs. - 2.
 Preserve Title IVE funding and obtain fiscal support from the State to implement the requirements imposed by the California Department of Social Services (CDSS). - 3.
-Support actions to mitigate liabilities of longer-term inmates as a result of realignment in areas such as health, mental health, Americans with Disabilities Act (ADA) and other areas of concern; also efforts to mitigate the impacts of long-term confinement in county jails and redirects inmates with sentences in excess of three years to state prisons. - 4.
-Support legislation that provides funding to comply with the additional financial burden of the Prison Rape Elimination Act. - 5.
-Support maximizing reimbursement for inmate medical care from federal Affordable Care Act (ACA). - 6.
-Protect funding for local public safety programs, including COPS, Juvenile Justice Programs, Cal-MMET, Rural Sheriffs, Booking Fees, Vertical Prosecution, and other critical programs. - 7.
+Support actions to mitigate liabilities of longer-term inmates as a result of realignment in areas such as health, mental health, Americans with Disabilities Act (ADA) and other areas of concern; also efforts to mitigate the impacts of long-term confinement in county jails and redirects inmates with sentences in excess of three years to state prisons. - Support legislation that provides funding to comply with the additional financial burden of the Prison Rape Elimination Act. - 5.
+Support maximizing reimbursement for inmate medical care from federal Affordable Care Act (ACA). - Protect funding for local public safety programs, including COPS, Juvenile Justice Programs, Cal-MMET, Rural Sheriffs, Booking Fees, Vertical Prosecution, and other critical programs. - 7.
 Support efforts to secure appropriate funding for gang-related issues. - 8.
-Support legislation that establishes a presumptive limit for driving under the influence of marijuana. - Support continued and protected funding for adult probation services, to include but not limited to drug testing, reports, and supervision fees. - 10.
-Support a state offset to recover outstanding restitution ordered to the victims of crimes and other delinquent court ordered fines, penalty assessments, and fees associated with criminal or juvenile justice proceedings; specifically allow the collection term from 3 years to between 10 and 20 years. - 11.
-Support increased funding for prevention, intervention, and victim services for victims of domestic violence, sexual assault, child abuse, dating violence, stalking, elder abuse and human trafficking. - 12.
-Preserve and enhance funding for critical Probation programs for adult and juveniles to include AB 109, SB 678, Juvenile Probation Camps Funding (JPCF), Juvenile Justice Crime Prevention Act (JJCPA), Youthful Offender Block Grant (YOBG), and SB 823. - 13.
-Support legislation and initiatives that protect funds that support Public Safety efforts to include programs and

-- services operated by Probation Departments. - 14.
-Support funding for flood protection of buildings that play a role in local emergency response and to combat against sea level rise and provide climate resiliency. - 15.
-Support funding for community gardens as part of an emergency preparedness strategy for self-sustainment of residents during disasters (especially pertinent due to supply chain challenges experienced during COVID-19). - 16.
-Support efforts to improve safety of hazardous materials transported by rail, including crude by rail and enhance capacity of local emergency responders to appropriately respond to potential emergency events resulting from derailment or releases. - 17.
-Support legislation and administrative actions to expand the availability and affordability of natural disaster coverage including earthquake, wildfire, public health emergency, and flood insurance. - 18.
-Support legislation or budget to provide funding offset of County staff time and supply/resource costs to respond to on-going COVID-19 pandemic. - 19.
+Support legislation that establishes a presumptive limit for driving under the influence of marijuana. - Support a state offset to recover outstanding restitution ordered to the victims of crimes and other delinquent court ordered fines, penalty assessments, and fees associated with criminal or juvenile justice proceedings; specifically allow the collection term from 3 years to between 10 and 20 years. - 10.
+Support increased funding for prevention, intervention, and victim services for victims of domestic violence, sexual assault, child abuse, dating violence, stalking, elder abuse and human trafficking. - 11.
+Support actions that seek to address the impact of gun violence, domestic violence, stalking, sexual assault, human trafficking, elder abuse and child abuse. - 10-12.
+Support actions to increase cross-agency and cross-system collaboration to serve victims/survivors and families of interpersonal violence, including one-stop integrated service delivery and multidisciplinary team reviews - 11.13.
+Preserve and enhance funding for critical Probation programs for adult and juveniles to include AB 109, SB 678, Juvenile Probation Camps Funding (JPCF), Juvenile Justice Crime Prevention Act (JJCPA), Youthful Offender Block Grant (YOBG), and SB 823. - 12.14.
+Support legislation and initiatives that protect funds that support Public Safety efforts to include programs and services operated by Probation Departments. - 13.15.
+Support funding for flood protection of buildings that play a role in local emergency response and to combat against sea level rise and provide climate resiliency. - 44.16.
+Support funding for community gardens as part of an emergency preparedness strategy self-sustainment of residents during disasters (especially pertinent due to supply chain challenges experienced during COVID-19). - 15.17.Support efforts to improve safety of hazardous materials transported by rail, including crude by rail and enhance capacity of local emergency responders to appropriately respond to potential emergency events resulting from derailment or releases. - 46.18.
+Support legislation and administrative actions to expand the availability and affordability of natural disaster coverage including earthquake, wildfire, public health emergency, and flood insurance. - 17.19.
+Support legislation or budget to provide funding offset of County staff time and supply/resource costs to respond to on going COVID 19 pandemic County provided services related to COVID-19. - 18-20.
 Support legislation and funding to evaluate delivery of fire protection services in unincorporated areas prone to wildfire.